adventuregamestudio/ags/OPTIONS.md

   * --tell-filepath - print all filepaths engine uses for the game.
   * --tell-graphicdriver - print list of supported graphic drivers.
 * --test - run game in the test mode, unlocking test key combinations and console.
+* --translation - select the given translation on start.
 * --user-data-dir \<DIR\> - set the save game directory.
 Corresponds to "user_data_dir" config option.
 * --windowed - run in windowed mode.